Vlastellin/HandTracking/README.md

 # HandTracking
-We try create program, which can tracking hand in real time
+We try to create a program, which can track hand movement in real time